-To avoid burnout, stay on top of your workload and keep your clients happy, consider teaming up with another independent contractor.
-Working with an IC is a great way to help grow your business and share the burden of larger projects.
+To avoid burnout, stay on top of your workload, and keep your clients happy, consider teaming up with another independent contractor.
+Working with another professional is a great way to help grow your business and share the burden of larger projects.

 Here are four instances where partnerships can be helpful.